 I then moved up North with my family where I briefly worked in the private sector for Lloyds Pharmacy Clinical Homecare.
 Fast forward to now, I am excited to be working as a PEF for the Primary Care Academy to support students and link between primary care placements and universities in Manchester.
 I am also looking forward to supporting and growing the nursing workforce in Primary Care through education, training and development opportunities.

-The first job I had was working as a team member at Gregg's, however, I knew I didn't want to be serving pasties my whole life.
+The first job I had was working as a team member at Gregg's, however; I knew I didn't want to be serving pasties my whole life.
 When I was 19 I began working at Greater Manchester Police as an Apprentice Operational Support Officer.
-During my 3 years there I gained my qualifications and in 2016 I left the police and moved to live with my partner in Porto, Portugal.
-During the 2 years I lived in Portugal, I worked as a Technical Advisor for AppleCare and spent alot of time at the beach!!
-After returning to the UK I began working for Rochdale Health Alliance which lead me onto working with The Primary Care Academy.
+During my 3 years there I gained an NVQ Level 2 in Customer Service and a Level 3 Diploma in Business and Administration.
+In 2016 I left the police and moved to live with my partner in Porto, Portugal.
+During the 2 years I lived in Portugal, I worked as a Technical Advisor for AppleCare and spent a lot of time at the beach!!
+After returning to the UK I began working for Rochdale Health Alliance which led me onto working with The Primary Care Academy.

-I enjoy spending time with my family and socialising with friends.. (usually while drinking a few gin and tonics!).
-I own a miniature dachshund called Ralph who I love taking for walks and giving lots of cuddles.
-Myself and my partner have recently moved into our first home which is exciting and I am interested in health and fitness... whilst still baking sweet treats and binge watching series on Netflix.
+I enjoy spending time with my family and socialising with friends (usually while drinking a few gin and tonics!).
+I own a Miniature Dachshund called Ralph who I love taking for walks and giving lots of cuddles.
+I am interested in health and fitness... while still baking sweet treats and binge-watching series on Netflix.